ATS & Technology

 For years, job seekers have debated the best format for their resumes: PDF or Word?
 While PDF has become the professional standard, many candidates don't realize that not all PDFs are created equal.
-As the founder of Infinite Resume, I spent months analyzing exactly how Applicant Tracking Systems (ATS) process digital documents.
-An ATS doesn't "read" your resume the way a human does—it relies entirely on the underlying encoding of the PDF object to extract text vectors.
-This is why beautifully designed resumes often fail to land interviews: their underlying PDF encoding is a scrambled, unparseable mess.
-Today, I'm pulling back the curtain on our research into parsing algorithms, explaining exactly why traditional resume builders fail, and revealing the technical secret behind our game-changing typesetting technology that guarantees 100% ATS parseability.
+As the founder of Infinite Resume, I spent months analyzing how Applicant Tracking Systems (ATS) process digital documents.
+An ATS doesn't "read" your resume the way a human does—it relies on extractable document text and structure.
+This is why beautifully designed resumes can fail technically: their underlying PDF encoding may be difficult for parsing tools to read.
+Today, I'm pulling back the curtain on our research into parsing risks, explaining why some traditional resume builders struggle, and showing how our typesetting technology reduces common ATS parsing issues.
 And best of all?
 We offer this technology completely free forever.

 The Hard Truth About Application Tracking Systems